elyzion/nestjs-rules-js-pulumi/README.md

 Push images to ECR:
  `bazelisk run //:push_image_index`

 The above will push both amd64 and arm64 images.
 When pulling an image there is not need to specify architecture.
+Bazel will automatically detect the host platform for anything that you do locally.

 Run locally:
  `bazelisk run //:bin`